libavg/libavg/sphinxdoc/widget.rst

             :py:const:`True` if the button accepts input.
 If the button is disabled, it shows the :py:attr:`disabledNode`.

+    .. autoclass:: CheckBox([text="", skinObj=skin.Skin.default])

+        This is a classic checkbox with text to the right.

     .. autoclass:: HStretchNode(endsExtent, [src=None, minExtent=-1])

         A node that stretches its graphics to fill the size given horizontally.
 It is used